 Polarized sunglasses are the perfect choice for driving and cycling.
 When you go fishing or doing water sports, the open water is a very reflective environment that produces intense glare and discomfort.
 Polarized lenses can help fishermen or water athletes see clearly in an aquatic environment.

-Can polarized sunglasses block UV rays?
+Do polarized sunglasses have UV protection?

 Polarized sunglasses do provide better image sharpness and reduce light intensity problems, but they may not have full UV protection.
 While simple polarized lenses can filter out ambient light and glare, but exposure to UVA and UVB rays can increase your risk of developing cataracts and macular degeneration.
 To protect your eyes, choose sunglasses that block 99 to 0 percent of UVA and UVB rays.
 Filters 70 to 80 percent of visible light, including infrared light.
 Although most polarized lenses also have a UV protection function, polarized light alone won't protect your eyes from harmful UV rays.
 According to the Glaucoma Research Foundation, polarization has nothing to do with UV protection, so you still need to make sure your lenses absorb UV rays.

-Notes of Buying Polarized Sunglasses
+Tips of Buying Polarized Sunglasses

 The main two points are UV (UV protection) and polarized light (polarized light, polarization filter) because only UV protection can better protect the eyes, and the polarized light can let the light is arranged into the same direction of light into the human eye so that the surrounding scenery looks clear and not dazzling.